Health Department Monitors Water Quality at Local Beaches

 Bacteria can lead to infections, diarrhea, and stomach aches.
 Viruses can cause fever, colds, and intestinal infections.
 Some illnesses caused by worms have symptoms such as coughing, chest pain, fever, vomiting and restlessness.
 While protozoa can cause intestinal infections, stomach cramps and skin rashes.

-According to Lynne Madison, the Health Department’s environmental health division director, “higher than normal E. coli numbers can be expected after heavy rainstorms, especially if large numbers of geese and gulls frequent a beach.
+Higher than normal E. coli numbers can be expected after heavy rainstorms, especially if large numbers of geese and gulls frequent a beach.
 Rainstorms wash bird droppings and other contaminants from the beach into the lake water, increasing the amount of E. coli in the water.
-Symptoms of exposure to E. coli include gastrointestinal problems such as nausea and diarrhea.”
+Symptoms of exposure to E. coli include gastrointestinal problems such as nausea and diarrhea.

 Western U.P.
 Health Department is testing the water quality weekly at 17 public bathing beaches located in Gogebic, Ontonagon, Baraga, Houghton, and Keweenaw counties.
 Water quality parameters such as turbidity, temperature, and possible contamination sources are investigated at each beach.
 The water is tested for the indicator organism E. coli each week.

 According to the United States Environmental Protection Agency (EPA), the presence of E. coli bacteria in large numbers indicates that fecal contamination has occurred and harmful pathogens may be present in the water.
 When testing finds unacceptable E. coli levels an advisory notice is posted at the beach by the beach owner or health department in order to protect public health until the contamination has cleared.
 Please note that Torch Lake/Lake Linden Beach is continually in advisory status due to mining waste.
 Please click for additional information on the Torch Lake Superfund Site.